bat/batty/README.md

 prior_specs = {'a' : Distributions.Uniform(-3,3), 'b' : Distributions.MvNormal([1,1], s@s.T)}
 ```

-The log-likelihood (llh) can be any python callable, that returns the log-likelihood values.
+The log-likelihood (`llh`) can be any python callable, that returns the log-likelihood values.
 The first argument to the function is the object with paramneter values, here `x`.
 If the prior is simple (i.e. like in the example in the beginning, `x` is directly the parameter value).
-If the prior is specified via a dict, then `x` contains a field per parameter with the value.
+If the prior is specified via a `dict`, then `x` contains a field per parameter with the value.
-Any additional args to the llh can be specified in the sampler, such as here `d` for data:
+Any additional `args` to the llh can be given in the sampler, such as here `d` for data:

 ```python